sanson0/Wildlife-Patch1/README.md

 * There is a search function that targets project name and parts of task description
 * There is a reset button linked to the search function to clear the search
 * Admin users have add, edit and delete buttons linked to each project
+* Add and edit functions open onto their own pages.
 ## Features on the wildlife surveys page
 For the Wildlife Surveys page, the top results are listed